immunefi-team/Bounty_Boosts/Alchemix/31383 - [SC - Low] price feeds sanity checks isnt correct in funct....md

 # price feed's sanity checks isn't correct in function `RewardsDistributor.amountToCompound`

-Submitted on Fri May 17 2024 14:40:50 GMT-0400 (Atlantic Standard Time) by @jasonxiale for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 17th 2024 at 20:40:50 UTC by @jasonxiale for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31383